rosalindfranklininstitute/dragonET/Usage.md

 The typical workflow for pillar reconstruction with dragonET follows these steps:

-1. `dragonET.new` - Import the initial model
+1. `dragonET new` - Import the initial model
-2. `dragonET.track` - Find features across images
+2. `dragonET track` - Find features across images
-3. `dragonET.refine` - Refine the geometric model
+3. `dragonET refine` - Refine the geometric model
-4. `dragonET.stack.rebin` - Rebin the stack prior to performing reconstruction
+4. `dragonET stack rebin` - Rebin the stack prior to performing reconstruction
-5. `dragonET.stack.transform` - Create an aligned stack for inspection
+5. `dragonET stack transform` - Create an aligned stack for inspection
-6. `dragonET.reconstruct` - Reconstuct the initial volume
+6. `dragonET reconstruct` - Reconstuct the initial volume
-7. `dragonET.volume.select_sample_axis` - Align the pillar axis with the volume
+7. `dragonET volume select_sample_axis` - Align the pillar axis with the volume
-8. `dragonET.reconstruct` - Reconstruct the volume with the aligned pillar axis
+8. `dragonET reconstruct` - Reconstruct the volume with the aligned pillar axis

 If the automated alignment does not work well, it may be necessary to perform manual feature picking.
 This can be done as follows:

-9. `dragonET.contours.pick` - Manually pick features across images
+9. `dragonET contours pick` - Manually pick features across images
-10. `dragonET.refine` - Refine the geometric model.
+10. `dragonET refine` - Refine the geometric model.

 Then the same reconstruction steps can be applied to the manually picked model.